 At first sight, the intuitive way to evaluate the alterations between glacial and interglacial periods is to assume a probable mechanism behind it.
 The scientists did so as well.
 Whether periodic or not, the Earth has witnessed, and probably will continue to witness numerous glacial and interglacial periods.
 Thus, for scientists, the new task is to find out which factors are responsible for this.
 The common questions which they had dealt with were as follows: Why the Earth's climatic conditions change within major ice ages?
 What factors are involved in the separation of glacial and interglacial periods?
 Why do series of glacial and interglacial intervals vary in length?
-Why series of glacial and interglacial intervals are either longer or shorter than some other ones?
 The remainder of this article will be concerned with these questions and the answers given to them, but before proceeding let me say few words about the occurrence of major ice ages.